ines/termynal/README.md

 ### Dynamically loading lines

 Lines can be dynamically loaded by passing an array of line data objects, using the [attribute suffixes](#data-ty-prompt-prompt-style), as a property of the [settings](#customising-termynal) object.
+You can also pass a `class` attribute to customize the styles in the generated `<span>`s.

 ```javascript
 var termynal = new Termynal('#termynal',